Gaming Tokens Analysis

 • 20% Metaverse: SAND, MANA (creator/event economies with governance hooks).

-• 10% Tooling/Indie Hubs: ENJ, MAGIC, PYR (measured bets, require traction).
+• 10% Tooling/Indie Hubs: ENJ, MAGIC, PYR (measured speculative positions, require traction).

 Exit/trim rules: scale out when user retention or marketplace GMV declines for two consecutive months while token emission increases; rotate into infra with improving fee capture.
 Tighten risk if staking yields spike without corresponding activity increases—often a canary for unsustainable incentives.